armadaproject/armada/docs/scheduler.md

 2. Pending
 3. Running

 Each job that is submitted is part of one of the `N` queues managed by the scheduler and is in the queued stage.
-Jobs within each queue are ordered by priority but there is no ordering between jobs in different queues.
+Jobs within each queue are ordered by the priorities set by the user but are not globally ordered; the scheduler is responsible for establishing such a global ordering.
 Jobs are moved from the queued stage into the pending stage one at a time and jobs in the pending stage are assigned to worker clusters on a first-in-first-out basis.
 Hence, all jobs in the pending stage are ordered and the global prioritisation stage consists of deciding in what order jobs should be moved from the queued to pending stage.
 Within each queue, jobs are moved from the queued to pending stage strictly in order of priority, i.e., for each queue, the next job to be moved into the pending stage is always the highest priority job in that queue.

 The cluster assignment stage consists of assigning jobs to worker clusters.
 Denote by

 `j_1, j_2, ...`

 the 1st and 2nd job to enter the pending stage and so on.
 Normally, jobs are assigned to clusters in order, i.e., `j_i` is assigned before `j_2` and so on.
 However, if some job cannot be scheduled (e.g., because insufficient resources are available), a lower-priority job may be assigned ahead of a higher-priority job if doing so does not delay assigning the higher-priority job.
 For example, `j_2` may be assigned to a cluster ahead of `j_1`.
 This is an optimisation to improve utilisation and is typically referred to as backfilling (see, e.g., [this page](http://docs.adaptivecomputing.com/maui/8.2backfill.php) for some background).
 For example, backfilling may be possible if a higher-priority job is waiting for GPU to become available and a lower-priority job requests only CPU and RAM.
-Further, for each submitted job, Armada allows users to optionally specify job lifetime, i.e., an amount of time after which the job may be preempted.
-Such jobs are run opportunistically since they can be preempted if holding up a higher-priority job.
-Note that a lifetime of 0 corresponds to a what is usually referred to as a preemtible job.

 Each executor assigns jobs to nodes according to a bin-packing procedure, where jobs are assigned to nodes to minimize the number of nodes required.
 This is to make room for large incoming jobs.
 Any jobs that the executor is not able to assign to nodes are returned to the scheduler.
 For distributed jobs, the executor is responsible for gang-scheduling, i.e., creating all required resources simultaneously.